tpiha/fsres/README.md

-# fsres
+# fsres - responsive FastSprint template

-Responsive FastSprint template
+Use style folder to create a zip file which you can use as a responsive template for FastSprint e-commerce solution.